segersniels/segersniels.github.io/_posts/2018-02-27-scheduling-of-aws-spot-instances.md

 title: Scheduling of AWS Spot instances
 ---

-At Small Town Heroes we recently started scheduling our Auto Scaling Groups on our staging environment to save some money.
-To save even more money we decided to start using Spot Instances.
+At Small Town Heroes we recently started scheduling our Auto Scaling Groups on our staging environment to remove unnecessary costs.
+To further decrease these costs we decided to start using Spot Instances.

 Amazon recently introduced the concept of these spot instances which let's you bid a certain price for an EC2 instance for you to use.
-These Spot instances are basically unused capacity they are opening up for us consumers.
+These Spot instances are basically unused capacity they are opening up for us to use.

-But as Amazon has not yet implemented a scheduling feature for these instances we decided to just write a simple Lambda function to do it for us.
+But as Amazon has not yet implemented a scheduling feature for these instances we decided to write a simple Lambda function to do it for us.
 Combining AWS Cloudwatch rules with the following function gets the job done.

 {% highlight js %}
 const AWS = require('aws-sdk');